Why is everyone talking about natural dishwashing sponges?

 creates an ideal environment for bacteria

-According to the study mentioned above (FEMS Microbiology Ecology, 2017), kitchen sponges are one of the most contaminated items in the household.
+According to the aforementioned study (FEMS Microbiology Ecology, 2017), kitchen sponges are one of the most contaminated items in the household .

-An average household throws away 12–24 plastic sponges per year, and these do not decompose.
+The average household throws away 12–24 plastic sponges per year, and they don't biodegrade .

-If every Hungarian household used just 6 fewer per year, it would save the environment from more than 50 million plastic sponges in 10 years.
+If every Hungarian household used just 6 fewer plastic sponges per year, it would save the environment from more than 50 million pieces of plastic sponges in 10 years.

-Why is a natural dishwashing sponge good for you, personally?
+Why is a natural dish sponge good for you, personally?

-Important: it's not just good for the planet — it's also more comfortable and hygienic for you.
+Important: it's not only good for the planet — it's also more comfortable and hygienic for you.

-These three changes are the most tangible benefits:
+These 3 changes are the most tangible benefits:

-✔ Feels better to use (really — you'll notice this after 2–3 washes)
+✔ Feels better to use (really — you'll feel it after 2-3 washes)

 “Once you try it, there’s no going back to plastic.”